Italy: Ex-EU bank chief Mario Draghi sworn in as PM | DW | 13.02.2021

 In an Ipsos poll published by the Corriere della Sera daily newspaper on Saturday, 62% of Italians surveyed said they supported Draghi.

-The pandemic, which hit Italy one year ago, left more than 93,000 fatalities and triggered Italy's deepest recession since World War II.
+The pandemic, which hit Italy one year ago, left more than 93,000 people dead and triggered Italy's deepest recession since World War II.

 Many Italians hope they can count on Draghi's banking experience and his years working in the Italian civil service.